ryantm/rswg/README.markdown

 RSWG
 ---

-The purpose of [RSWG](http://github.com/ryantm/rswg/) is to provide one Rakefile that can generate most static websites.
-It's goal is to solve general static website generation problems in one readable file.
-Ideally a person using RSWG would first read the Rakefile from top to bottom to understand exactly how the website generator works.
+[RSWG](http://github.com/ryantm/rswg/) is a fully functional static website generator delivered to you in a single Rakefile.
+At around 200 lines of Ruby, it's easy to read and modify for your own purposes.

+Install
+---

 License
 -------